chuanonn/RepData_PeerAssessment1/PA1_Template.md

----
-title: "Coursera Data Science Reproducible Research: Peer Assessment 1"
+#Coursera Data Science Reproducible Research: Peer Assessment 1
-output: html_document
----

 This is R Mark Down document for Peer Assessment 1 in Coursera course, Reproducible Research offered by John Hopkins Bloomberg School of Public Health.